PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 4. The section toolbar provides the buttons to activate the **Position**, **Scale** and **Angle** tools.

-5. The **Transform Coords tool** allows to change the coords of the transformations.
+5. The **Transform Coords tool** allows changing the coords of the transformations.
 The values are **local** or **global**.

   .. image:: images/scene-editor/scene-editor-transform-section-coords.png
     :alt: Transform coords.

-5. The **Align tools** allow to align the objects to the left, right, center, top, bottom and middle.
+5. The **Align tools** allow to align the objects to the left, right, center, top, bottom, and middle.
 If you select many objects, the align operation works taking one of them as reference.
 If you select a single object, the align operations take as reference the borders of the scene.

 Origin properties section